THE PROGRAM

 What is the Barcelona International Youth Science Challenge (BIYSC)?

-BIYSC is a two-week international summer science program that aims to stimulate scientific talent among young people from all over the world.
+BIYSC is an international summer science program that aims to stimulate scientific talent among young people from all over the world.
 It is meant to encourage their enthusiasm for pursuing scientific research and careers in science.
 BIYSC is intended for undergraduate students from 16 to 18 years old.
 It has been designed with the aim to offer the participants a world-class experience by allowing them to work in English in small groups, on different scientific and technological challenges proposed by international research centers based in Catalonia, who are involved in cutting-edge research.

 The program also offers its participants the possibility to enjoy the company of peers that share their same passion, attending scientific lectures given by leading researchers, and debating and discussing with them the most successful discoveries and scientific advances that are taking place worldwide.